toreanjoel/tunneld/README.md

 - Integrates DNS-over-HTTPS (DoH) to block ads, tracking domains, and fingerprinting
 - Ensures all DNS queries are filtered and resolved securely

-### 🛠 Built-in Web Terminal
-Includes a web-accessible terminal within the Tunneld UI, allowing local shell access directly from the browser — ideal for managing services, debugging, or extending functionality on the fly.

 ### 📡 Local & Remote Artifact Monitoring
 Tunneld monitors active services (e.g., dnsmasq, hostapd, doh proxy) and connected devices.
 It also allows you to setup artifacts that setup intent to potentially sharing a resource that exists on some machine on your tunneld network.